October 21st, 2020

 What to do when a given consent has expired, and it's time to erase data, but you still want to keep data for analysis, statistics, or reporting?

-Notice that anonymizing and pseudonymization are different from one another.
+Notice that anonymizing and pseudonymizing are distinct.
 When you pseudonymize, it’s still possible to track down the subject.

-Remember to keep documentation when you have erased data.
+Remember to keep documentation when you erase data.

 Data Is Everybody’s Concern